Red Trumps Green: Legalization Initiatives Fall Beneath Conservative Wave [FEATURE]

 Marijuana Legalization

-Despite funding by multi-state marijuana operators to the tune of more than $100 million, the Amendment 3 marijuana legalization constitutional amendment was defeated, even though it got a majority of the vote.
-According to the Florida Division of Elections, the initiative won 55.89 percent of the vote, but because it was a constitutional amendment it needed 60 percent to win.
+Despite funding by multi-state marijuana operators to the tune of more than $100 million, the Amendment 3 marijuana legalization constitutional amendment was defeated, despite getting a majority of the vote.
+According to the Florida Division of Elections, 55.89 percent of voters approved it.
+But because it was a constitutional amendment, it needed 60 percent.

 The third time was not the charm in North Dakota.
 Voters in the state have twice defeated previous legalization efforts, in 2018 and 2022.
 The Republican-led House passed a legalization bill in 2021, but that was killed in the Senate.